 The easiest way to find products to promote is by searching for them in the ClickBank marketplace.

-When you log into your main account dashboard, you can simply navigate to Marketplace in the top menu, and then browse through the categories, and each category has sub-categories for you to explore.
+When you log into your main account dashboard, you can navigate to Marketplace in the top menu, and then browse through the categories, and each category has sub-categories for you to explore.

-Or, you can use the product search box.
+Alternatively, you can use the product search box.
 (See images below).

 When you are browsing through the categories and sub-categories, the products listed will be sorted by popularity, with the average sale from high to low.